PurTest Pesticides in Water Test Kit includes:

 Unlike water bacteria tests, the pesticide in water test is rather expensive; therefore, it is critical that you are clear with what you’re looking for.

 Pesticides have a wide variety of use and they are typically applied on farms, fruit orchards, golf courses, and residential lawns and gardens.
 However, pesticides are also used inside homes and buildings, as well as on utility and railroad right-of-way lands.
 Being widespread that they are, it’s easy for them to find their way into your household water.

 This PurTest Pesticides in Water Test Kit is designed to test 2 of the most common pesticides used in the United States: Atrazine and Simazine.
 Aside from being a test-at-home pesticide kit, its utmost advantage is that it has the ability to detect the presence of Atrazine and Simazine in your water at or even below the EPA Maximum Contaminant Level, which is 3 ppb for Atrazine and 4 ppb for Simazine.

 How to Use PurTest Pesticides in Water Test Kit

 PurTest Pesticides in Water Test Kit is an easy and fast do-it-yourself water quality test.
 Using the dropper pipette that comes with the kit, dispense one to two (1-2) drops of clean water into the test vial.
-Place the test strip into test vial, with arrows pointing DOWN, and wait for 10 minutes without disturbing the strip or vial.
+Place the test strip into the test vial, with arrows pointing DOWN and wait for 10 minutes without disturbing the strip or vial.